knpuniversity/phpunit/knpu/functional-tests.md

 ```

 ***TIP
-If you are using PHPUnit 7+ or Symfony 4+, you need to require newer version of this bundle.
+If you are using PHPUnit 7+ or Symfony 4+, you need to require a newer version of this bundle.
 To install it, run the next command without the specific version constraint:
 ```terminal
 composer require --dev liip/functional-test-bundle